Anaplastic large cell lymphoma

 How is anaplastic large cell lymphoma treated?

-Systemic ALCL is treated with the chemotherapy regimen CHOP (cyclophosphamide, doxorubin, vincristine and prednisolone).
+Systemic ALCL is treated with standard chemotherapy.
 Other therapies include radiotherapy, stem cell transplants and steroid therapy.
 People with ALK-positive ALCL generally respond well to chemotherapy.
 Primary cutaneous ALCL may go into spontaneous remission (the disease goes away without treatment).
 However this is inevitably followed by a relapse.
 If no spontaneous remission occurs, or if the lymphoma relapses, the most common treatments for this type of ALCL include radiation therapy and/or surgery to remove the affected area of skin.
 When there is extensive involvement that cannot be treated with these localised therapies, systemic chemotherapy may be required.

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.